Dental Examination - Chez Soie Dentisterie / Formerly Marcotte médecine dentaire

 Part of the exam involves the dentist looking inside your mouth.
 In the past, you may not have realized that a test was taking place.
 Perhaps you thought the dentist was simply checking on the work done by the hygienist.

-No way.
-In reality, the dentist looks in your mouth to see things that can impact your oral health – and your health in general.
+Not at all.
+In reality, the dentist looks in your mouth to see things that can impact your oral health – and your general health.
 These are often things that you cannot see yourself, but that your dentist can detect through training.
-Here’s basically what the exam your dentist does in your mouth covers:
+Here is an overview of what the dental exam covers and what is being diagnosed:

 • damaged, missing or decayed teeth